tonu1990/Pi5_App_Model_CD_pipeline/README.md

 7. Extract the installer - After step 5, now you can see the runner package as a zip file under the folder /opt/edge/app_model_cd_runner.
 Unzip that using "***tar xzf ./actions-runner-linux-arm64-2.328.0.tar.gz***"

 8. Create the runner and start the configuration .
-The command will look something like ***./config.sh --url https://github.com/<your github repo> --token XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX***.
+The command will look something like ***./config.sh --url https://github.com/your-github-repo --token XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX***.
 We will execute an extended version of this command as below;

-    ***./config.sh --url https://github.com/<your github repo> --token XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX --name <runner_name> --labels "pi5,app_model_cd" --unattended***
+    ***./config.sh --url https://github.com/your-github-repo --token XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX --name <runner_name> --labels "pi5,app_model_cd" --unattended***

     where name can be set as per requirement.
 The labels ***pi5,app_model_cd*** has to be set the same way as these values will be used during workflow run in Github actions.